 The seeds that were sown were :- Rudbeckia or Golden Compass, Russian Tarragon and Parsley which are both herbs and Anemone which is an excellent cut flower.
 The parsley is also an excellent flavour and is nutritious.
 The Rudbeckia likes to be placed in a good, moist seed compost and to be placed in a cold frame or cool greenhouse.

 At this point in the afternoon it was heading towards 2.15pm and some volunteers were placing the strawberries in the greenhouse area whilst others were sowing the seeds mentioned in the previous paragraph.
 We also were given the chance to have our own strawberry plant to take home.
 Some took this chance, others declined.

 We'd worked for a good two hours so it was high time for that much needed coffee/tea break.
 We took quarter of an hour out of the three hour schedule and chatted and chilled whilst drinking our brew.

 The final half hour or so involved uprooting the weeds from the community fruit garden and taking out some of the rhubarb for us to enjoy at our own leisure.
 It was rigorous work getting the weeds out especially as there were so many nettles but we got there in the end.
 We also used a disused corner of the fruit garden to dispose of the weeds.

 As we were taking items back to the HQ base we'd remembered we needed to all sign out.
 Thankfully one kind volunteer had signed out for all of us.

 Bill the tutor of the horticultural class is back next week but for now it's been a fun and enjoyable three hours with a strong team of volunteers who were prepared to do anything and to reap the rewards as well.

-This is Alex Ashworth signing off for another eventful day volunteering for Let's Grow Preston.
+This is Alex Ashworth signing off for a rewarding and productive session with Let's Grow Preston.